caub/caub.github.io/_posts/2012-12-03-KV-indexing.markdown

 {% endhighlight %}
 will be a query matching our example above, thanks to the row: 'theme=nature&title=brown&title=quick'.

-As mentionned, for larger composites exceeding 3 elements, the first 3 elements will be queried directly against the database, the next 3 also, and so on.. then the intersection is done between the result sets document ids.
+As mentionned, for larger composites exceeding 3 elements, the first 3 elements will be queried directly against the database, the next 3 also, and so on.. then the intersection is done between the result sets containing document ids.

-You can also form 'OR' queries:
+You can also form 'OR' queries, that perform parallel queries and merge results in the same map:

 {% highlight javascript %}
 [